tc39/notes/es7/2016-09/sept-27.md

 RW: I just want to raise the general discussion.
 Would the committee be interested in pursuing this concept of inheriting from an object?

-BF: I'm not in favor of this current proposal, with a runtime check
+BFS: I'm not in favor of this current proposal, with a runtime check

 DE: Can we discuss mixins generally?